 No, the visit is free of charge, as is the use of the media guides.

-Yes, but please let us know if your group has more than 20 members, to ensure enough media guides are available.
+Yes, but please let us know of your visit in advance, to ensure enough media guides are available.
 If you do not book beforehand, and if the Parlamentarium is full, you might have to wait.
 Send an email to email@example.com to book your group and avoid waiting.

 Yes, the Centre has been designed to ensure easy wheelchair access.
 If you need a wheelchair, please send an email to:firstname.lastname@example.org